anthrax3/Picnic/README.md

 ## Getting Started

-#### Step 1: Add the Picnic.Extension Using Directive to your Startup.cs
+#### Step 1: Add the Picnic.Extensions using directive to your Startup.cs
 ```csharp
 using Picnic.Extensions;
 ```